 - a.
-Small Purchases
+Small Purchases (including micro purchases and procurement quotes)

 - b.
 Procurement Quotes

-- c.
+- e.b.
 Competitive Solicitations (ITB, RFQ and RFP)

-- d.
+- d.c.
 Emergency Purchases

-- e.
+- e.d.
 Sole Source/Non-Competitive Purchases

-7. APPROVAL THRESHOLDS
+P-7.
+APPROVAL THRESHOLDS

 For multi-year contracts, when the annual amount is not specified, signature authority is based on the average yearly expenditure over the contract term.
 This applies for all approval thresholds.
-Table 1 provides the Procurement Process thresholds.
+Table P-1 provides the Procurement Process thresholds.
 Table 2 provides the Signature Authority thresholds.

-Table 1 Procurement Process Thresholds
+Table P- 1 Procurement Process Thresholds

 Procurement Method Threshold

 Micro Purchase Procedures Up to \$3,000

 Procurement Quotes \$3,000.01 to \$50,000

 Competitive Solicitation - ITB, RFP and RFQ \$50,000.01 and above

-Table 2 Contract Award and Signature Authority Thresholds Individual Threshold 1 Procurement Manager Procurement Agreements up to \$25,000 General Manager Procurement Agreements greater than \$25,000 and no greater than \$50,000 Gulf Consortium Procurement Agreements greater than \$50,000

-1 Term contracts will be awarded based upon the value of the initial term of the contract.
+Table P-2 Contract Award and Signature Authority Thresholds Individual Threshold Procurement Manager Procurement Agreements up to \$25,000 General Manager Procurement Agreements greater than \$25,000 and no greater than \$50,000 Gulf Consortium Procurement Agreements greater than \$50,000 Term contracts will be awarded based upon the value of the initial term of the contract be awarded based upon the value of the initial term of the contract.

-^{}All contracts will be in a form approved by the Consortium General Counsel prior to execution.
+\All contracts will be in a form approved by the Consortium General Counsel prior to execution.

-- 7.1 Purchases utilizing Federal funds must conform to applicable Federal law, including: 2 CFR Part 1201 incorporating 2 CFR 200 "Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards" and comply with all requirements of FTA Circular C 4220.1F, as amended from time to time.
-Contracts utilizing Federal funds shall include all required Federal contract clauses. - 7.2 To ensure compliance with Federal procurement rules, the Procurement Manager shall ensure that adequate competition exists by confirming that two or more responsible bidders are willing and able to compete effectively for the business. - 7.3 A Cost Analysis shall be completed by the Consortium Manager or designee.
+- P-7.1 Purchases utilizing Federal funds must conform to applicable Federal law, including: 2 CFR Part 1201 incorporating 2 CFR 200 "Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards" and comply with all requirements of FTA Circular C 4220.1F, as amended from time to time.
+Contracts utilizing Federal funds shall include all required Federal contract clauses. - P-7.2 To ensure compliance with Federal procurement rules, the Procurement Manager shall ensure that adequate competition exists by confirming that two or more responsible bidders are willing and able to compete effectively for the business. - P-7.3 A Cost Analysis shall be completed by the General Manager or designee.
 The Consortium shall rely on FAR Part 31, Contract Cost Principals and Procedures for allowable costs.
-In general, costs must be necessary and reasonable, allocable to the project, authorized or not prohibited by Federal law or regulation, and must comply with Federal cost principles applicable to the recipient. - 7.4 An Independent Cost Estimate is required prior to bidding for all purchases over the small purchase threshold and can be obtained by: - a.
+In general, costs must be necessary and reasonable, allocable to the project, authorized or not prohibited by Federal law or regulation, and must comply with Federal cost principles applicable to the recipient. - P-7.4 An Independent Cost Estimate is required prior to bidding-receiving bids or proposals for all purchases over the small purchase thresholdSimplified Acquisition Threshold and can be obtained by: - a.
 Design/engineering firm or member county technical staff for construction work; - b.
 Published price lists or past pricing with inflation factors; - c.
-Independent third-party staff member not impacted by the final procurement. - 7.5 Advertisement shall be via website and online services not later than the fourteenth day before the day set for receipt of bids, proposals or qualifications.
+Independent third-party staff member not impacted by the final procurement. - P-7.5 Advertisement shall be via website and online services not later than the fourteenth day before the day set for receipt of bids, proposals or qualifications.
+Unless an earlier timeframe is approved by the Consortium due to an emergency or extenuating circumstance.

-8. MICRO PURCHASE
+P-8.
+MICRO PURCHASE